Periods and harmonic analysis on spherical varieties: Explicit Plancherel formula

 The rest of the third statement will be formal after we unwind its meaning; it is simply the fact that the standard intertwining operator is given (in the appropriate context) by a Radon transform.

 Indeed, we have:

 Here $U_n$ denotes a sequence of compact subgroups exhausting $U_\Theta$, and $R_{U_n}$ denotes the partial Radon transform: $R_{U_n} f(x) = \int_{U_n} f(x\cdot u) du$.
-For $x$ in any compact subset of $X_\Theta^L$, this limit eventually stabilizes.
-Using this, and the easy fact that $\omega R_{U_n}f$ can be made (by choosing $\mathcal T$ appropriately) arbitrarily small in the complement of a compact set, uniformly in $n$, we deduce that we can interchange $M$ and the limit to get:
+For $x$ in any compact subset of $X_\Theta^L$, this limit eventually stabilizes because unipotent orbits in affine varieties are closed, and $f$ has compact support in some affine embedding.